US stock indexes edge lower in early trading; oil rises

 Share via Email

-TREASURY YIELDS: Bond prices fell.
-The 10-year Treasury yield rose to 2.34
+TREASURY YIELDS: Bond prices fell, pushing yields higher.
+The 10-year Treasury yield rose to 2.49